codex-team/editor.js/docs/tools.md

 | `patterns` | `Object` | _Optional_. `patterns` object contains RegExp patterns with their names as object's keys |
 | `patternHandler(text: string, key: string)` | `Function` | _Optional_.
 Gets pasted string and pattern name.
 Should return the same object as Tool `save` method |

-**Note** Editor will be check pattern's full match, so don't forget to handle all available chars in there.
+**Note** Editor will check pattern's full match, so don't forget to handle all available chars in there.

 Pattern will be processed only if paste was on `initialBlock` Tool and pasted string length is less than 450 characters.